-- Turtle Wax T-319 Black Spray Detailer (81%)
+- Turtle Wax T-11 Black Spray Wax (84%)

 All of the products mentioned on the list do sell really well.
 However we do like to rate them by the actual buyer satisfaction and now we do the individual review on each of these products.

 No 1 Choice - Meguiar’s Mirror Glaze Show Car Glaze